Running a Successful Creative Agency: The Account Executive

 - Master technology to manage clients and projects, such as CRM tools, project management software, time-tracking tools, presentation software, communication tools

 We love working with people to help with both the software requirements to make working together easier and develop efficient workflows.
-Function Point is here to help account executives control everything from storing client data, tracking project progress and collaborating with teams.
+Function Point is here to help digital marketing account executives control everything from storing client data, tracking project progress and collaborating with teams.
 This is an all-in-one system for creative agencies to run a profitable business!
 Find out how we can help you.

-How to find the right account executives
+How to find the right account executives in creative agency

 - Look for relevant experience: Check if your candidates have similar experiences in their previous jobs, either at a creative agency or in another industry.
 Shortlist the people who have managed client relationships, handled project management, and have the capacity to search for new business opportunities.